Socio-Economic Impact Analysis of the $10aDayChild Care Plan for British Columbia

 The report and related documents are available below in PDF format.

 • Media Release - January 17, 2017

-ECEBC is pleased to announce that the ECE Student Bursary Program will run for the Fall 2016 semester (September to December 2016).
-Fall 2016 Bursary applications are now available.
+ECEBC is pleased to announce that the ECE Student Bursary Program will run for the Winter 2017 semester (January to April 2017).
+Winter 2017 Bursary applications are now available.

 During the summer of 2014, the Early Childhood Educators of BC received funding from the Ministry of Children and Family Development to establish a bursary fund for students enrolled in early childhood educational programs.
 To respond to identified needs, priority will be given to:

 • Aboriginal students,

 • Students attending early childhood educational programs with an Aboriginal focus, and

 • Students working to achieve an infant/toddler educator designation.